 308 N. Main St., China Grove, NC 28023

 Description: For one hundred years, the China Grove Roller Mill was in continuous operation and was a meeting place for the agricultural community surrounding the town of China Grove.
-Farmers came to sell their grain for flour and corn meal production, to purchase farm necessities and to socialize.
-When visitors enter the roller mill, they are transported to an earlier time, where wheat and corn were turned into flour and corn meal.
+Farmers came to sell their grain for flour and corn meal production, to purchase farm necessities, and to socialize.
+When visitors enter the roller mill, they are transported to an earlier time.

 Crossroads: Past Into Present

 Description: Dixonville is one of the city's oldest African-American Cemeteries.
-It's purpose is to honor and recognized Salisbury's African-American residents.
-The cemetery was deeded to the City of Salisbury in 1874 and closed to burials in the 60s.
-It has documented over 450 interments
+It's purpose is to honor and recognize Salisbury's African-American residents.
+The cemetery was deeded to the City of Salisbury in 1874, and closed to burials in the 1960s.
+It has documented over 450 interments.

 Dr. Josephus Hall House

 Description: The transformation of this building from a classroom facility for the female academy to a grand southern residence, the Dr. Josephus Hall House tells a story of Dr. Hall and four generations of his family.
 Many sites include the restored kitchen building, restored slave dwelling, and a cannon once used at Salisbury's Civil War Prison.